Canadian Arrow: Second stage

 The rocket's second stage was 6 m long and 1.7 m in diameter at the base.
 It carried three astronauts and was propelled by four JATO-type solid rocket engines.
 These were ignited immediately after stage separation, and carried the capsule to an altitude of ~112 km.
 Cold gas jets were planned to be used for attitude control.

 Crew Cabin Escape System

 The design proposed four solid rocket engines in the second stage that could be fired at any time, even when the rocket stands on its launch pad.
 This constituted an escape system, which could, in a case of an emergency, quickly separate the second stage from the rocket and propel it to an altitude of 1.5 km, where its parachutes could be deployed.

 Rocket engine

-The rocket engine was to use alcohol and liquid oxygen as propellants, and produces a maximum thrust of 254 kN, and burns for 55s.
+The rocket engine was to use alcohol and liquid oxygen as propellants, and produces a maximum thrust of 254 kN, and burns for 55s, burning out at 27 km.
 It was constructed of low carbon steel, with propellant injectors made out of brass.